Guy-Adler/chat-poc/README.md

 > We can (and probably should) also make sure we aren't sending messages which were already sent.
 To do this, we can
 > assume updatedAt is _only increasing_, and then when starting read the
 > last message produced, and only produce messages which came after it (maybe with a grace period of -10 minutes).

+### Problem: Messages received during the gap between a leader going down and a new leader being elected are lost

+(since no instance is responsible for forwarding them to Kafka during that period.)

+**Solution**: WIP